How Much Will Medicare Cost In 2025?

 You pay nothing for your yearly depression screening if your doctor or healthcare provider accepts the assignment.

-If you get your services in a hospital outpatient clinic or hospital outpatient department, you may have to pay an additional co-payment or coinsurance amount to the hospital.
+If you receive services in a hospital outpatient clinic or department, you may be required to pay an additional co-payment or coinsurance to the hospital.

 PARTIAL HOSPITALIZATION FOR MENTAL HEALTH SERVICES